gautemo/Gaute-Meek-Olsen/src/dev-blog/intro-firestore.md

 const db = firebase.firestore()
 ```

-Firestore saves our data in collections which contains documents.
+Firestore saves our data in collections which contain documents.
 Collections can also have sub-collections.
 Let’s say we have the collections families and cities.
 Let's create references for our collections.

 ```js
 const families = db.collection('families')